kwame-mintah/notes-md/brainstorm-ideas/01-continuous-improvement-ml-project.md

 [^1]: A Team Is Only As Good As Its Leader by [PeopleTek](https://peopletekcoaching.com/2022/08/02/a-team-is-only-as-good-as-its-leader-yes-or-no/)
 [^2]: Suggest definition by [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/suggest)
 [^3]: Recommend definition by [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/recommend)
+[^4]: What Are Feedback Loops and Why You Need to Implement Them? by [Mila Chervenkova](https://businessmap.io/blog/feedback-loops)

 ---
 #ml #ai #ideas